students-working-together

 • Be honest, but cautious about criticism.
 Committees take it seriously.
 Be fair to both the candidate and to the reader.

-• Make the case for why the student is a strong candidate for the specific award they are applying to.
+• Make the case for why the student is a strong candidate for the specific award they are applying for.
 Connect the student's talents and experiences to the selection criteria for the award.
 (See below for guidance on writing for specific awards.)

 • While you can always ask students for resumes, descriptions of awards, and their particular interests, please do not ask the student to write the letter for you as an academic exercise, even if you plan to make substantial changes to their draft; this is specifically prohibited by most competitive fellowships.